Korean, Edit

 ○ 6th - 2nd.
 Leghemoglobin (iron-containing) binds oxygen, leading to oxygen depletion

 ○ 7th.
-Bacteroids in the nodule fix nitrogen using nitrogenase enzyme
+Bacteroids in the root nodule fix nitrogen using its nitrogen-fixing enzyme.

 ○ Generates lateral meristematic tissue to thicken the root